sbhbenjamin/tp/docs/UserGuide.md

        2. Clean room<br>
        3. Walk dog<br>
        Index 2 here refers to the second item in the list, "Clean room".

+- If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `d/desciption one d/description two`, only `d/description two` will be taken.

 - Extraneous parameters for commands that do not take in any parameters (such as `help` and `exit`) will be ignored.<br>
   e.g. if you input `exit 123`, Harmonia will interpret it as `exit`.